 It is practically impossible to protect your guinea pig from mites, as the poor thing might get infected not only from other animals but also from hay.
 Unfortunately, even good-quality hay can sometimes be contaminated.
 However, there are some preventative measures that you can follow.
 Buy a special shampoo that you would use a few times per year after you bathe your little friend.

 In case the guinea pig got infected, it is always better to pay a visit to the vet.
-And don’t forget to disinfect the cage before you put the guinea pig back as mites are extremely contagious.
+Don’t forget to disinfect the cage before you put the guinea pig back, as mites are extremely contagious.

 Guinea pigs like to live in a dry environment.
 Whenever it gets damp, the little guys are prone to various respiratory infections.
-Moreover, cavies are surrounded by tiny particles from hay, for example.
-These things can cause severe allergies and irritate the lungs, throat, and nose.
+Moreover, some cavies are surrounded by tiny particles from hay.
+These things can cause severe allergies and irritate their lungs, throat, and nose.